-Mondo Kaos is first and foremost a clothing store, where we sell beautiful dresses, tops, skirts and trousers in the well-known vintage style, which fits perfectly in our Mondo Kaos universe.
-But to get all the way around the vintage look we also have accessories in our store and on our webshop.
+Mondo Kaos is first and foremost a clothing store, where we sell beautiful dresses, tops, skirts and trousers in the well-known vintage style, which fit perfectly in our Mondo Kaos universe.
+But to get all the way around the vintage look, we also have accessories in our store and on our webshop.

 We select very carefully what we sell of accessories and shoes and just like with our clothes, we only have what we really believe in and can vouch for 100%.
 Creme de la creme, we think ourselves.

 One of these brands is e.g. Rhanders gloves, and that's what they're about today on the blog.

 Gloves are used today mainly in the cold months of the year, but have previously been part of everyday wear in all seasons.
 Beautiful gloves at least give a nice overall look and can add the finishing touch to your vintage outfit.

 Rhanders Handsker is a family-owned Danish company founded in 1811, but already from the Middle Ages monks tanned their leather with willow bark in the river Gudenåen.
 The calamus plant that grew there gave the skin a sweet citrus-like scent, which made the gloves popular.

 The calamus plant originates from the steppes of Tibet, but came to Europe with nomads in the 1200th century.
 It smells of citrus and camphor and became popular for purifying the water with, and for cooking.
 During World War II, it was used as a replacement tobacco.
 Kalmus is today a very rare plant, so it is no longer used to tan the skin for Rhanders gloves, but in return has Rhanders Handsker adopted the flower as their emblem.
 A small gilded calamus flower can be found on the gloves from Rhanders Gloves.

 Rhanders Handsker has a long and royal past.
 It is said that Marie Antoinette swore to gloves from Randers.